-This regulation establishes policies, procedures, and responsibilities for implementation of the USAR Safety and Occupational Health (SOH) Program.
+This regulation establishes policies, procedures, and responsibilities for implementation of the United States Army Reserve (USAR) Safety and Occupational Health (SOH) Program.
 The regulation is designed to avert mishaps, reduce risk, conserve manpower and equipment without compromising the fulfillment of the USAR mission.
-Risk Management (RM) is USARC's primary method of risk analysis and hazard control.
+Risk Management (RM) is the United States Army Reserve Command's (USARC's) primary method of risk analysis and hazard control.

 1-2.
-References and forms
+References, forms, and explanation of abbreviations